How to avoid Plagiarism

 KNOWLEDGEBASE

-Find more detailed information on various aspects regarding plagiarism:
+Find more detailed information on various aspects regarding how to avoid plagiarism:

 TRAINING

-This webinar was held in German by Danielle Kaufmann.
+This webinar was presented in German by Danielle Kaufmann.
 Unfortunately, the recording of the webinar is not available.

 Training Catalogue